 "Small business owners need to understand that their business financial decisions can have personal consequences," said Jay DesMarteau, head of commercial distribution for TD Bank.

-Editor's Note: Looking for a business loan?
-Fill out the below questionnaire to be connected with vendors that can help.
+Editor's note: Looking for a small business loan?
+Fill out the questionnaire below to have our vendor partners contact you about your needs.

-What happens when you default
+What happens when you default on a business loan?

 "The creditor will reach out to the debtor and say, 'Hey, look, you've missed a payment.
 Let's get that cleared up.
 What's going on in your life?'"
 Goldenberg said.
 "At the time of default, generally the full balance will become accelerated."

-Now that your balance has been accelerated, fees have been added and your lender has failed to reach a resolution with you, the next step can vary widely.
-Goldenberg said that there are three common routes in default situations:
+Now that your balance has been accelerated, fees have been added, and your lender has failed to reach a resolution with you, the next step can vary widely.
+Goldenberg said there are three common routes in default situations: